 Emerging from the 'Chilterns Tunnel' at South Heath, HS2 moves along a cutting along the east side of the Misbourne valley – until it crosses over and falls to ground level south of Wendover.
 From there it crosses the flat Aylesbury vale, skirting just west of Aylesbury, before passing between the pinch point of the Quainton and Waddesdon hills.

-Following the existing (freight only) railway line, it crosses the (disused) Oxford to Cambridge line near Calvert – where the depot for the line will be located (the blue star on the map).
+Following the existing (freight only) railway line, it crosses the Oxford to Cambridge line near Calvert (disused, but currently being reconstructed as part of 'East-West Rail') – where the depot for the line will be located (the blue star on the map).

-Access to the route between South Heath and Waddesdon is very easy.
+Access to the route between South Heath and Waddesdon is very easy, with numerous well-maintained paths over the surrounding hills.
 The Chiltern Line to Great Missenden, Wendover, Stoke Mandeville, Aylesbury and Aylesbury Vale stations gives easy access via the numerous footpaths in the area.